 July 2021: Campus Mental Health Strategy E-Update

-We can be flexible in how we work with you if you only have limited time so please make sure that you complete the survey (click this link) to let us know if and how you want to be involved in the implementation of the Mental Health Strategy throughout 2021 – 2023.
+We can be flexible in how we work with you if you only have limited time so please make sure that you complete the survey (via the link) to let us know if and how you want to be involved in the implementation of the Mental Health Strategy throughout 2021 – 2023.

 Please circulate this survey link to your teams and colleagues.